CycloneDX/guides/SBOM/en/0x20-Object-Model.md

 ## BOM Identity
 In addition, the `bom` element has properties for `serialNumber` and `version`.
 Together these two properties form the identity of a BOM.
 A BOMs identity can be expressed using a BOM-Link, a formally registered URN capable of referencing a BOM or any component, service, or vulnerability in a BOM.
-Refer to the chapter on BOM-Link for more information.
+Refer to the chapter on Relationships for more information.

 ### Serial Number
 Every BOM generated SHOULD have a unique serial number, even if the contents of the BOM have not changed over time.